 The plan for each day will vary, and will be adjusted to suit the snow, weather and the wishes and skills of the participants.
 Generally we would expect to hike 700-1000m of elevation each day and we may set up road trips and/or climb several peaks in the same trip.
 We will hike at a relatively relaxed tempo, in order to enjoy the surroundings and save our energy for the descent.
 Participants are expected to be well used to hiking with back country equipment.

 Three days at a cabin with likeminded people provides fantastic opportunities for an incredible weekend.
 The guide will ensure that the group enjoys excellent skiing whilst keeping everyone safe.
 The goal for the expedition is safe backcountry experiences which showcase the best Svalbard has to offer.
-Of course - we will always be hunting for the very best powder!
+The end of April and May is the ideal time for alpine skiing on Spitsbergen.
+The sun never sets, and we can use that time of day when the weather is best.
+On the trip we can expect everything from lovely loose snow to silky soft spring weather - and we will of course always be hunting for the best powder!

 Meals and accommodation during the tour